radicleart/clarity-hackathon-level1/README.md

 ## Minting Non Fungible Digital Collectibles

-This contract allows non fungible tokens to be minted in exchange for a small quantity of STX.
+Goals / roadmap of this work are;

+* define digital assets as a space of sha 256 hashes (of collectibles / artwork)
+* define projects as spaces of digital assets
+* mint digital collectibles to owners addresses
+* allow project (saas client) and platform to charge a small minting fee
+* add marketplace and auction functionality

 The specific amount of STX required to mint is project dependent and set by the project initiator.

+To keeps things modular functioanlity is split between two main contracts

+1. nongibles.clar
+2. projects.clar
+3. error-codes.clar

+Where `nongibles.clar` manages the minting of assets / collectibles and `projects.clar` handle project administration.
+The `error-codes.clar` cloud be a resource for defining common error handling across clarity community.

-The contract is inspired by the Open Sea platform and our work building radicleart and loopbomb apps on Blockstack tech.
+The smart contract will connect to a decentralised SaaS application we are building for art and collectible projects.
+The idea is inspired by the Open Sea platform and our work building radicleart and loopbomb using Blockstack.
-The main goals here are;

-* minting of digital collectibles
-* cost of minting is configurable per project

-This contract connects with ongoing d-app  where project meta data and collectibles and other digital assets are stored decentrally using Gaia hubs.
-For this purpose digital collectibles is considered to be a space of SHA 256 hashes which secure the collectible itself and or its provenance (ownership history) data.

 ## Unit Testing